influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/join_node.md

 ### HttpOut

-Create an http output node that caches the most recent data it has received.
+Create an HTTP output node that caches the most recent data it has received.
-The cached data is available at the given endpoint.
+The cached data are available at the given endpoint.
 The endpoint is the relative path from the API endpoint of the running task.
-For example if the task endpoint is at &#34;/api/v1/task/&lt;task_name&gt;&#34; and endpoint is &#34;top10&#34;, then the data can be requested from &#34;/api/v1/task/&lt;task_name&gt;/top10&#34;.
+For example, if the task endpoint is at `/kapacitor/v1/tasks/&lt;task_id&gt;` and endpoint is `top10`, then the data can be requested from `/kapacitor/v1/tasks/&lt;task_id&gt;/top10`.

 ```javascript